Tokyo Drift Legends – The Fast & The Furious

 Toyota Supra MK4 – The JDM Powerhouse

-Widely considered one of the greatest JDM sports vehicles ever made, the Toyota Supra MK4 (A80) was built between 1993 and 2002.
+One of the greatest JDM sports vehicles ever made, the Toyota Supra MK4 (A80) came between 1993 and 2002.
 The history of the Toyota Supra begins with its legendary 2JZ-GTE was a 3.0L twin-turbo inline-six, responsible for making this platform legendary for its extreme power and seemingly infinite tuning potential.

 The Supra MK4 was rated at a modest 276 HP from the factory, thanks to Japan’s gentlemen’s agreement of the time.
 However, dyno tests showed that the car had made closer to 320 HP, and in short order, reliable 1,000+ HP builds became the norm.

 What made the Supra special was its balance of power and handling.
-The chassis is designed for stability at high speed, which lends itself perfectly to drag racing and drifting.
-The 6-speed Getrag V160 manual was one of the toughest factory gearboxes ever built.
+The chassis is for stability at high speed, which lends itself perfectly to drag racing and drifting.
+The 6-speed Getrag V160 manual was one of the toughest factory gearboxes ever equip.

 The Toyota Supra became a real-world legend in Tokyo Drift cars as the ultimate street-racing machine that is fast in a straight line and still able to hit corners.
 Whether on Tokyo’s streets or a professional race track, the Supra remains a dream car for many.